 It took me ages to find these stilt fishermen and it broke my heart to discover that most of them will only do it if you pay them.

 That said, my friend was able to find a group of them a little bit north of Mirissa so if you take your time, you might be able to find a genuine stilt fisherman somewhere around Mirissa.
-The tuk tuk driver usually know where to find them so ask them if you have trouble finding one yourself.
+The tuk-tuk driver usually knows where to find them so ask them if you have trouble finding one yourself.

 There were also some nice spots on the beach near Mirissa like this rock or a giant swing roped to a coconut tree for you to jump in the ocean in style.

 Getting from Mirissa to Colombo Airport: If you are wondering how you can get back to Colombo from Mirissa, don't worry.
 You can get a direct airport bus from Welligama, a city just north of Mirissa and you will be at the airport in time for your flight that same day.
 The trip should be around 6 hours through the new highway that connected Mirissa to the capital city.

 And that is all for Mirissa and the 2 weeks itinerary in Sri Lanka.
 Have you been to Sri Lanka yet?
 What do you think about the itinerary?
 Let me know in the comments below.

 Further Reading for South Asia

 Looking for more information for your trip to South Asia?
 Here is a collection of articles about Myanmar that might help you with your trip planning:

 - Pakistan is rich with culture, history and stunning landscape.
 It is after all the place where the Himalayas, the Hindu Kush, and the Karakoram mountain range meets.
 Here's the ultimate guide and one-month itinerary for backpacking in Pakistan.

 - One of the best road trips you can do in the world is to traverse the Karakoram Highway in Pakistan that connects the country with China.
 Here's the ultimate guide to traveling the Karakoram Highway.